AshLink95/FarrayInterop/README.md

 ```Shell
 g++ -std=c++20 exp.cpp -I path/to/header_dir -L path/to/library_dir -lfarray -lgfortran
 ```
-Rq: The flags you need to use are included in the makefile.

 Note that adding the header file and its template in your system's C++ header path, which should be `CPLUS_INCLUDE_PATH` by default, mitigates the need for the `-I` flag and makes the header
 ```C++